peterreimer/tlspu-cookiepolicy/README.rst

 Contributing
 ------------

-The source code is hosted at
+The orginal source code is hosted at http://code.google.com/p/tlspu-cookiepolicy/
-http://code.google.com/p/tlspu-cookiepolicy/